 Grading and grading scales

 - You will find your exam results in Studentweb within three weeks after the exam, eight weeks for master's theses.
+In case of public holidays during the assessment period, the deadline may be extended correspondingly.

 - You can share your results digitally from the Diploma registry or you can order a digital transcript in Studentweb.